justine-b/ePortfolio/README.md

 # e-Portfolio
 This is the source code for my e-Portfolio website created during my training at ENSEEIHT, hosted at https://justine-b.github.io/ePortfolio/

-\nThis repository was created for academic reasons (and does not reflect my level).
+This repository was created for academic reasons (and does not reflect my level).